Peter Oliver Loew

 Peter Oliver Loew (born 1967) is a German historian, translator, and scholar, specializing in the History of Poland.

 Biography

 Loew was born in Frankfurt am Main and studied Eastern European history, Slavistics and economics at the University of Nuremberg, University of Freiburg and the Free University of Berlin.
-In 2001, he graduated on the historical culture of Danzig (Gdańsk) between 1793 and 1997.
+In 2001, he graduated on the historical culture of Gdańsk (Danzig) between 1793 and 1997.

 He is the scientific Vice-director of the Deutsches Polen-Institut (Darmstadt) and has been a lecturer at the University of Mainz (since 2006) and the University of Darmstadt (since 2009).

-Loew specializes in the history of Polish-German relations, the History of Danzig, Silesia and Pomerelia.
+Loew specializes in the history of Polish-German relations, the History of Gdańsk, Silesia and Pomerelia.